What are device Health Services?

 DHS is available in the Azure portal and the Microsoft Graph.

-Monitoring Device Health with DHS
+Monitoring Device Health with DHS:

 The following diagram shows how you can use DHS to manage firmware updates for devices in your organization.

-How DHS works?
+How Does DHS Work?

 In this scenario, a new device is added to the organization and registered with the Device Health service.
 The new device automatically retrieves its security policy from Azure Active Directory (Azure AD) and sends it to the Device Guard feature in Windows.